Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 9 Januari 2026 09.24.37 UTC
+- WIB: Jumat, 9 Januari 2026 11.06.32 UTC
-- WITA: Jumat, 9 Januari 2026 10.24.37 UTC
+- WITA: Jumat, 9 Januari 2026 12.06.32 UTC
-- WIT: Jumat, 9 Januari 2026 11.24.37 UTC
+- WIT: Jumat, 9 Januari 2026 13.06.32 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: nature
+Kategori: motivational